ndriannazriel/Advanced-Network-Tech/Lab 8 Configuration.md

 ## Configure RGW to sync the time

+**Enable NTP Master**: Use the `ntp master` command to set the router as the NTP master.
+Specify the stratum level (lower values are more authoritative; commonly 1 or 2 is used).

 ##### RGW
 ```
+ntp master 2
 ```

 ##### R1
 ```
+ntp server 142.99.3.30
 ```

 ##### R2
 ```
+ntp server 142.99.3.30
 ```

 ##### R3
 ```
+ntp server 142.99.3.30
 ```